williamwang-ty/TechTrek/tools/Learn-VIM-note.md

 ## chords and melodies

 Chords: typing a combination of keys at the same time.

-Melodies: a series of keys pressed one another
+Melodies: a series of keys pressed one another.

 ## motion